zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-contrib/dapper-contrib.md

  - It means that you don't have to write any SQL code to CRUD your data.
  - All you need is your model/entity and Dapper Contrib will handle the rest.
  - It adds basic CRUD operations (Create, Retrieve, Update, Delete) for your models/entities.

+## Is Dapper Contrib free?

+Yes, Dapper Contrib is free and open source.

+It is released under the Appache 2.0 license: https://github.com/DapperLib/Dapper.Contrib/blob/main/License.txt

 ## CRUD Operations